 OpenTelemetry

-An input plugin to ingest OTLP Logs, Metrics, and Traces
+An input plugin to ingest OpenTelemetry logs, metrics, and traces

-The OpenTelemetry input plugin allows you to receive data as per the OTLP specification, from various OpenTelemetry exporters, the OpenTelemetry Collector, or Fluent Bit's OpenTelemetry output plugin.
+The OpenTelemetry input plugin lets you receive data based on the OpenTelemetry specification from various OpenTelemetry exporters, the OpenTelemetry Collector, or the Fluent Bit OpenTelemetry output plugin.

-Our compliant implementation fully supports OTLP/HTTP and OTLP/GRPC.
-Note that the single port configured which defaults to 4318 supports both transports.
+Fluent Bit has a compliant implementation which fully supports OTLP/HTTP and OTLP/GRPC.
+The single port configured defaults to 4318 and supports both transport methods.

 Configuration